hongyuanjia/rdyncall/README.txt

   - Without objects:

-      Wrap dyncall as close as direct
+      Wrap dyncall as close as possible, exposing function by function

-  - Statically typed (and no direct way wrap types in a generic way and or RTTI):
+  - Statically typed (and no reflection/RTTI):

       Expose all dcArg, etc. calls
       Expose formatted call ('...') if possible, but as ArgF (instead of CallF), b/c return type is statically typed

-  - with RTTI:
+  - with reflection/RTTI:

       Write a single call function and let users pass arguments, directly - if needed for type-conversion, this should be done via call signature